nevinod/Moderate/README.md

 ### Challenges

-In my `ArticleIndexItem`, the square container that is displayed for each article on the home page, I found it dfficult to display only the first few words of the article.
+In my `ArticleIndexItem`(the rectangular container that is displayed for each article on the home page), I found it dfficult to display only the first few words of the article.
 Eventually I used the following code to pass on the short 'blurb' as a prop to each `ArticleIndexItem`.

 ```Javascript
         this.props.articles.map(article => (